$381,260Average Value$246Average Price per Sq Ft25Homes For Sale

 Historic Italianate architecture and skyline views

-There's a diverse range of housing in Mount Auburn, Cincinnati's first official suburb.
+There's a diverse range of housing in Mount Auburn, one of Cincinnati's first official suburbs.
 "Homes here are very eclectic," explains Doug Spitz, Lead Realtor at DWELL513, who moved to a historic portion of the neighborhood called Prospect Hill in the 1990s.
 "It's somewhat of a gateway from Downtown up to Clifton.
 We have everything from modest subsidized housing to vertical Italianate architecture."
 In fact, the neighborhood has the largest collection of preserved Italianate architecture in the country, according to Holmes.
 These brick row homes—many of which have ornate, painted molding around rooftops and windows—are the most common, but prospective buyers will also find bungalows, Foursquares, Tudor-inspired designs and modern row homes built to fit the aesthetic of the neighborhood.
 Single-family prices typically start in the mid-$100,000s and can reach up to $450,000, but recent years have seen an increase in values.
 "You've got houses from $150,000 to $1.5 million, maybe even $2 million," notes Holmes.
 Pricing is largely determined by views, and properties facing West towards Downtown will typically come at a higher cost than those facing east towards Auburn Avenue.
 Some historic homes have been divided into one-bedroom condo units and cost around $200,000.
 Here, cars park—brakes up and wheels turned outward—on steep inclines, in tuck-under garages or at the end of narrow driveways.

 Many Mount Auburn homes have been renovated while maintaining their historical significance.